 The surname McGoldrick was first found in County Leitrim (Irish: Liatroim) anciently the western half of the kingdom of Breifne, located in Northeastern Ireland, in Leinster province, where they held a family seat from early times.

-Important Dates for the McGoldrick family
+Early History of the McGoldrick family

 This web page shows only a small excerpt of our McGoldrick research.
 Another 68 words (5 lines of text) are included under the topic Early McGoldrick History in all our PDF Extended History products and printed products wherever possible.